Researcher Mentoring Scheme

 Three modes of mentoring are available to researchers (see Mentoring Modes tab).

-PhD students will be mentored by postdocs in 1-to-1 or small group arrangement (2-3 mentees to one mentor).
+PhD students will be mentored by postdocs in 1-to-1 arrangements (2-3 mentees to one mentor).
 Postdocs who choose to participate as mentees can also mentor PhD students.

 Academic staff members can participate as mentors for postdocs in a 1-to-1 or small group arrangements (as above).